#75 Nechako before the flood

 First published Jan.
 18, 2017

-Ootsa Lake Odyssey: George and Else Seel — A Pioneer Life on the Headwaters of the Nechako Watershed chiefly describes the lives of George and Else Seel, who worked in the Nechako Watershed for decades until they were flooded out by the massive 90,000-hectare Nechako Reservoir.
+Ootsa Lake Odyssey follows the lives of George and Else Seel, who worked in the Nechako watershed for decades until they were flooded out by the massive 90,000-hectare Nechako Reservoir.

-Else was thirty-three years old when she responded to a magazine advertisement by George Seel, a German-Canadian trapper, prospector, and stonemason who had moved into the Upper Nechako country in 1914.
+Else was thirty-three years old when she responded to a magazine advertisement by George Seel, a German-Canadian trapper, prospector, and stonemason who had moved into the Upper Nechako country in 1914 — Ed.

 Around the beginning of the 1900s, settlers established four agrarian communities along the south-facing north shore of Ootsa Lake.
 Marilla was at the eastern end of the lake close to the portage trail to Cheslatta Lake; Ootsa Lake was the main community at the south end of the road from Burns Lake; Streatham was a small community twenty kilometres west of Ootsa Lake; and Wistaria was ten kilometres beyond there and about fifteen kilometres from the western end of the lake.